acidburn0zzz/yabs/README.md

 [[lib]]
-name = "libkuma.a"
 path = "libkuma.a"
 ```

-Here `[linux.project]` defines a toml table, which then defines the project corresponding to the key 'linux'.

 ### Building a Project
 Currently `yabs` builds all targets listed in `[[bin]]` and `[[lib]]` sections